Summer courses for Juniors 10-15

 Beyond the classroom: Our study programme includes memorable study visits and unforgettable excursions around the UK

-Choose from the two courses below:
+Choose from the three courses below:

 Live and study with young people from all around the world